Summer Enrichment Program for Interns

 Note: Please spell-check all of your documentation before upload.
 Applicants with materials containing syntax or spelling errors will not be accepted into the program.

 6.)
 Login to your profile in the SEP Registry and upload these documents to your "App Packet" page.
 Note: Students who do not complete the profile and upload all documents will not be eligible for matching.

 7.)
 Download and read the SEP Intern Handbook.
-The handbookl is full of helpful information.
+The Handbook is full of helpful information.
 It will give you a thorough understanding of the SEP process and what you can expect throughout the entire program.
 Note: Do not ignore this step.
-The handbook is a critical part of your preparation for the program.
+The Handbook is a critical part of your preparation for the program.

 Once you've uploaded all documents, you are registered for the SEP program.

-Students that complete their profile with all their required documents and are eligible for the Summer Enrichment Program prior to January 9, 2017 will qualify for First Round Interviews with the Institute Staff.
+Students that complete their profile with all their required documents and are eligible for the Summer Enrichment Program before January 9, 2017, will qualify for First Round Interviews with the Institute Staff.
 These Students will qualify for First Round Matching with Host Sites.

-Students that complete their profile with all their required documents and are eligible for the Summer Enrichment Program prior to March 6, 2017 will qualify for Second Round Interviews with the Institute Staff.
+Students that complete their profile with all their required documents and are eligible for the Summer Enrichment Program before March 6, 2017, will qualify for Second Round Interviews with the Institute Staff.
 These Students will qualify for Second Round Matching with Host Sites.

 This section is intended to answer some of the questions that former Summer Enrichment Program (SEP) interns have had about the program.
 Please take a moment to read this, before registering for the program.
 If you don't find the answer to your question, you can skip to the bottom and find contact information for the Institute.